Australia and New Zealand’s Mental Health

 Here are a few of the key findings in the research

-About half of all Australians experience at least one of the selected mental disorders (anxiety, mood or substance use disorders) in their lifetime.
+About half of all Australians and New Zealanders experience a mental disorder at some stage in their lifetime.
 Since relatively many more men than women meet the criteria for a substance use disorder (often alcohol-related) at some stage, men were more likely than women to have had a mental disorder in their lifetime.

 Substance use disorders were more common in men (7.0%) than in women (3.3%).
 Substance use disorders were more likely for those aged 16−24 years (13%) than for other age groups, and were the most prevalent disorders for males of this age (15%).

-If you or anyone you know is suffering with a mental health disorder and not getting support, talk to us at HBP Group or contact your EAP or an organisation such as Beyond Blue today.
+If you or anyone you know is suffering with a mental health disorder and not getting support, talk to us at HBP Group or contact your EAP or an organisation such as Beyond Blue or Mental Health Foundation of New Zealand today.